 Like patterns, shapes are a great attention-getter, especially when applied creatively.
-This flyer by Justin Krout uses shape in both the text and the graphics.
+This flyer design by Justin Krout uses shape in both the text and the graphics.
 Notice how the tilting shape of the text makes for a unique and eye-catching title, while the mountain below is made up of triangles of all shapes and sizes, creating a multifaceted, almost 3D effect.

 07. Work the Details

 Finely detailed graphics can be stunning, but how do you avoid making your design look too busy?
-A limited color palette helps, as does a focus on symmetry and balance, like in this design by Kristie Kam.
+A limited color palette helps, as does a focus on symmetry and balance, like in this flyer design by Kristie Kam.
 This flyer also keeps things polished by sticking to a visual theme — in this case, a heavy emphasis on geometric shapes and patterns.

 08. Pick a Color Scheme

-Choosing a cohesive color scheme (maybe the colors in your company’s logo) and/or staying in the same color family or temperature (warm or cool) really pulls your design together.
+Choosing a cohesive color scheme (maybe the colors in your company’s logo) and/or staying in the same color family or temperature (warm or cool) really pulls your flyer design together.
 This folding flyer by Evan Travelstead sticks to cool blues and grays against bright white for a clean, polished look.

 09. Get Seasonal